UPES Dehradun BA Admissions 2026

 Mock Tests 2–3 Times Weekly: Regularly take language section mock tests and track your reading speed and accuracy.

-Revision Strategy: End your week by revisiting all new words and grammar rules you've learned.
+Revision Strategy: End your week by revisiting all the new words and grammar rules you've learned.
 Flashcards can help in quick recall.

-Preparing for the Domain-Specific Test in CUET UG 2026 demands a balanced approach of clear concepts and regular practice.
+Preparing for the Domain-Specific Test in CUET 2026 demands a balanced approach of clear concepts and regular practice.
 Follow targeted CUET 2026 preparation tips with a subject-wise study plan to master the in-depth topics from your Class 12 syllabus effectively.

 Understand the CUET Syllabus 2026 for each domain subject before you begin.
 Stick to the official syllabus to avoid wasting time on irrelevant topics.